-A: It really depends how advanced your squat is.
+A: Depends on how advanced your squat is.
 In general, no more than 3 times a week.
 Adjust as needed.

 Q: Do I need to squat when doing this routine?

 A: No. It’s really simple.
-In the beginning you are doing linear periodization and at one point you are just adding some deload phases so that the body can recover during the early stages of the training cycles.
+In the beginning, you are doing linear periodization.
+Then, you are just adding deload phases to allow your body to recover.
 There’s nothing fancy about this routine, but it does work.